lcp102/co2sense/upstart.md

 If you working from your laboratory and have setup ssh connections to your Pi, you have messed up you Pi.
 You will find you are unable to get into ssh - as it keeps timing out.
 You can try connecting a monitor, keyboard, mouse to the Pi. and see if you can access the terminal.
 But if not, time to flash the SD card and reload raspbian.

 #### Making forking services with infinite loops

+`systemd` was a graduation from `initd` and the significant change that we have here is that upstarted services are spawned asynchronously with none of them blocking the entire stack of services. `Type=simple` is the one that you should be choosing , instead of the notorious `forking`.
+Forking indicates it is a legacy service and the system then handsover the responsibility to the code to be asynchrounous.
+If not the system just hangs out!

+One also has to be careful of run levels `WantedBy=multi-user.target`.
+To be on the safer side you can choose a level that is lower in order something like `WantedBy=graphical.target`.
+This ensures all the network services including the ssh is cranked up and in an eventuality you atleast have a window to get inside the Pi to stop the faltering service.